From London to Stonehenge: 4 Best Ways to Get There

 4. From London to Stonehenge by Car

 That said, if you're planning on taking a couple or more days, you can certainly make the most of the opportunity to explore the English countryside.
 And there are no end of lovely spots to visit along the way, from the beautiful Cotswolds to the charming city of Winchester.
-(Journey times may be a little shorter if you pick up a car upon arrival at Heathrow Airport.)
+That said, journey times may be a little shorter if you pick up a car upon arrival at Heathrow Airport, so you may wish to collect a car and hit the road upon your arrival in England.

 For those heading straight to Stonehenge from central London - a distance of around 88 miles - expect the journey to take between 2 to 2.5 hours, depending on traffic.
 From London, you'll head due west along the usually busy M3, before taking the A303 and eventually the A360 direct to Stonehenge.
 While parking at Stonehenge is free for those with tickets, it can be busy, especially in peak season.